Bhaskar112/Furniture-Sales-Analysis/README.md

-# EV Sales Data Analysis
+# Furniture Sales Data Analysis
 ## Problem Statement:

-You can find the problem statement document in the following link:
+You can find the problem statement document in the following link: https://drive.google.com/file/d/1SL2-P3c9Z5FVDtser1RY-JO5_J0zY_Bq/view?usp=drivesdk
 ## Data set:
-You can find the data set in the given link: https://drive.google.com/file/d/1aPvY3LcYWkX64ybgY5wbwlDCV2j5BWyr/view?usp=drivesdk
+You can find the data set in the given link: https://drive.google.com/file/d/1OuqBMtHNkMmp7nK3z5UzKNuAlPgNpXuZ/view?usp=drivesdk

 ## Approach
 <p>The main goal of the project is to find key metrics and factors and then show meaningful relationships between them based on different features available in the dataset.</p>